lance-r17/Project_5_Starter_Code/README.md

 - ERC-721 Token Symbol: "LCST",
 - Token Address on the Rinkeby Network: "0x8cF4b89149C2033d7bdAdF6A47B3337014f8FC72"

-To start the with Rinkeby network, please add file <code>.secret</code> which contains the seed of your MetaMask wallet to this project folder.
+To start it with Rinkeby network, please add file <code>.secret</code> which contains the seed of your MetaMask wallet to this project folder.